GM82Project/gm82core/readme.txt

 [convenience functions]

+direction_to_object(obj)
+    Returns the direction towards the nearest instance of <obj>, or -1 if none.

 instance_create_moving(x,y,object,speed,direction)
     Creates a moving instance and returns its id.
 Speed and direction are applied before the create event executes.